 The maintenance and/or verification/calibration of laboratory equipment is an essential component in ensuring the precision, accuracy and reproducibility of laboratory results.
 The routine maintenance and calibration of equipment is vital to maintaining the QA/QC programme within a laboratory.
 The interval for maintenance and/or verification/calibration of equipment as well as the results of such verification/calibration should be well documented.

-.
 The equipment verification/calibration procedure must be appropriate for the intended use of the equipment and performance criteria and can often be obtained from the manufacturer’s operating manuals.
 Equipment that is not performing as required should either be removed from the laboratory area where it is used or labelled as “out of order” and not used in any further sample processing.
 Equipment can be calibrated using external service providers, however, this may be cost prohibitive for some laboratories.
 Where the appropriate expertise is available in the laboratory, an internal verification/calibration system can be adopted.

 Equipment must be regularly cleaned and checked to ensure that it is performing as expected.
 Where the measurement of units is critical for the performance of equipment, such as the accuracy of an analytical balance or the temperature of a heating block, verification can be carried out using a calibrated measure of the unit.
-For example, a calibrated thermometer can be used to check the accuracy of temperature sensitive equipment such as heating blocks, or calibrated weights can be used to check the accuracy of an analytical balance.
+For example, a calibrated thermometer can be used to check the accuracy of temperature sensitive equipment such as heating blocks.
+In addition, equipment used to measure the intensity of color development (eg for ELISA) or fluorescence should also be regularly calibrated.
+Calibrated weights can be used to check the accuracy of an analytical balance.
 In turn, the verified analytical balance can be used to check the accuracy of a pipette by weighing the required volume of pipetted water by weight

 Table 1: Sample checklist of information that can be kept in an instrument maintenance log-book.
 (Adapted from UNOCD 2009).